About the MENASA Annual Conference

-Please note: all presenters must register to attend the 17th Annual MENASA NASPA conference.
+All presenters must register to attend the 18th Annual MENASA NASPA Conference in-person.

 Program reviewers rely on a well-written description to enhance their understanding of the content and goals of the presentation.
 The conference planning committees encourage program proposals with proven practices and content that will engage participants in fruitful discussions and provide meaningful content to bring back to their campuses.